Department of Landscape Architecture,

 The department provides a stimulating environment for learning, through a collective of inspiring staff, modules and other students.
 I cannot speak highly enough of the Landscape Management masters course and would encourage anyone considering it to do so.

-If you don’t have a degree, you’ll need an alternative academic qualification and a minimum of five years’ relevant work experience.
+If you don’t have a degree, you’ll need relevant work experience and an alternative academic qualification.
 This will be subject to approval at faculty level.

-A degree or equivalent qualification in a relevant subject.
+A degree in a relevant subject (as above).

 English language requirements